Table of Contents

 This is achieved by placing your feet at different locations on the foot plate, thus isolating the smaller muscles.
-You can read more about the benefits of different foot placements within this article; What Are The Different Types Of Leg Press.

 Those that incorporate both squatting and leg pressing into their training are able to build significant mass with heavy squats and focus on leg definition with the leg press machine.
 This makes leg pressing a great supplementary workout alongside squatting.